Refined Estimates Concerning Sumsets Contained in the Roots of Unity: Introduction

 Assuming (as we may) that $M\leq N$, then $M$ is a divisor $d$ of $p-1$ with

 provided $p$ is sufficiently large.
 So with $z=\sqrt x$ and $y=\sqrt x/100$ we have by Theorem 6 of \cite{Ford}.
-Next by Theorem 1 part (v) of \cite{Ford}, with $u=\log(100)/\log(y)$, we have $H(x,y,z)=o(x)$ (in a stronger quantitative sense, in fact), and the corollary is proved with one additional application of the Prime Number Theorem. \end{proof}
+Next by Theorem 1 part (v) of \cite{Ford}, with $u=\log(100)/\log(y)$, we have $H(x,y,z)=o(x)$ (in a stronger quantitative sense, in fact), and the corollary is proved. \end{proof}

-In a similar vein when $A+B = Z_d \cup \{0\}$ for some $d$ properly dividing $p-1$, all non-zero sums $a+b$ must be distinct.
+A related question is the estimation of the clique number $\omega(G_p)$ of the Paley graph $G_p$.
+Recall that when $p=1\mod 4$, the Paley graph $G_p$ is the Cayley graph on the additive group $\FF_p$ generated by the quadratic residues.
+The best known bound follows from Vinogradov's estimate, and \cite{MaistrelliPenman} provides the slight improvement for certain primes $\omega(G_p)\leq \sqrt{p-4}$.
+In a similar vein to the above considerations, when $A+B = Z_d \cup \{0\}$ for some $d$ properly dividing $p-1$, all non-zero sums $a+b$ must be distinct.
 In the case $A=-B$, the theorem implies the following bound on the clique number of Paley graphs.

 \begin{Corollary} Let $p$ be a prime, $d$ properly dividing $p-1$ and suppose $A\subseteq\FF_p$ is such that $A-A\subseteq Z_d\cup\{0\}$.
 Then $|A|(|A|-1)\leq d$.
 In particular, for $p = 1 \mod 4$, we have \end{Corollary}